How a massive steel plant became the center of Ukraine's resistance in Mariupol

 "It is an immense relief that some civilians who have suffered for weeks are now out," said ICRC President Peter Maurer in a statement this week.
 "The ICRC hasn't forgotten the people who are still there, nor those in other areas affected by the hostilities or those in dire need of humanitarian relief, wherever they are.
 We will not spare any effort to reach them."

-Local officials say that more than 20,000 civilians have died in Mariupol.
+Mariupol Mayor Vadym Boichenko says more than 20,000 civilians have died in the city.
 The damage to the city has been massive.

 U.S. officials believe that Russia could be looking to annex the Donetsk and Luhansk regions of eastern Ukraine as soon as mid-May.
 Mariupol is part of the Donetsk oblast.